-- Your child's name and age
+- Your child's name and age.

-- Physician and emergency contact information
+- Healthcare professional and emergency contact information.

 Monitor and record

-- Treatment responses to asthma attacks
+- Treatment responses to asthma attacks.

-- Medication side effects
+- Medicine side effects.

-- Changes in your child's symptoms
+- Changes in your child's symptoms.

-- Changes in activity levels or sleep patterns
+- Changes in activity levels or sleep patterns.

 Control asthma triggers

-- Checking pollen count reports
+- Check daily pollen count reports.

-- Sawicki G, et al. Asthma in children younger than 12: Initial evaluation and diagnosis. http://www.uptodate.com/home.
-Accessed Aug.
-4, 2016.
+- Sawicki G, et al. Asthma in children younger than 12 years: Initial evaluation and diagnosis. https://www.uptodate.com/contents/search.
+Accessed July 18, 2023.

-- Sawicki G, et al. Asthma in children younger than 12 years: Treatment of persistent asthma with controller medications. http://www.uptodate.com/home.
-Accessed Aug.
-3, 2016.
+- Sawicki G, et al. Asthma in children younger than 12 years: Overview of initiating therapy and monitoring control. https://www.uptodate.com/contents/search.
+Accessed July 18, 2023.